jdmagasin/nifH-ASV-workflow/README.md

 ## Running the workflow

 The workflow requires the [DADA2 _nifH_ pipeline](https://github.com/jdmagasin/nifH_amplicons_DADA2) as well as its ancillary tools.
 Please see the Installation directory in the pipeline repository.
-Additionally you will need to install GNU make to run the post-pipeline stages, each of which uses a Makefile.
-Please see the [Installation instructions](Installation/INSTALL.txt).
+Then you must install the additinoal packages required by the post-pipeline stages following these [Installation instructions](Installation/INSTALL.txt).

-The DADA2 _nifH_ pipeline outputs for all studies are provided in the Data directory.
-You do not need to run the pipeline.
+The DADA2 _nifH_ pipeline outputs for all studies in the _nifH_ ASV database are provided in the Data directory.
+So you do not need to run the pipeline to recreate the database.
 However, if you wish to run the pipeline, the parameters files used for each study are included in Data.
 You are free to modify them.

 Each of the post-pipeline stages 1 through 6 can be run -- in order -- by entering the associated directory and running "make" from your shell's command line.
 For example, if I wanted to run the GatherAsvs stage I would do the following from the command line: